globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 4. Solicitation of non-company business, or any use of organization's information systems/applications for personal gain is prohibited.
 5. Transmitted messages may not contain material that criticizes the organization, its providers, its employees, or others.
 6. Users may not misrepresent, obscure, suppress, or replace another user's identity in transmitted or stored messages.
+7. * Must be Apple Macintosh machines only.
+Windows machines will only be used for end user testing
+   * Must have their hard drives encrypted with FileVault 2.0 or equivalent
+   * Must have firewalls enabled to prevent unauthorized access unless explicitly granted
+   * Must have the following language added to the lock and login screens: *This computer is owned by Penn Medicine (https://pennmedicine.org).
+By logging in, unlocking, and/or using this computer you acknowledge you are authorized to use this computer and have seen, and follow, these policies (https://policy.waytohealth.org)*
-7. Workstation hard drives will be encrypted using FileVault 2.0 or equivalent.
+7. ~~Workstation hard drives will be encrypted using FileVault 2.0 or equivalent.~~
-8. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
+8. ~~All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.~~
-9. All workstations are to
+9. ~~All workstations are to~~
-   * Have a sticker with the legend "University of Pennsylvania Health System (with the Penn logo), the asset ID and an URL (https://pennmedaccess.uphs.upenn.edu) for polciies and support.
+   * ~~Have a sticker with the legend "University of Pennsylvania Health System (with the Penn logo), the asset ID and an URL (https://pennmedaccess.uphs.upenn.edu) for polciies and support.~~
-   * Have, on login, the following text should always be displayed: Computer Name, Logon ID, Domain (UPHS), Active IP address, Active MAC Address, Physical Location (e.g. HUP - Blockley Hall), Floor (e.g. 11th Floor) and Department (e.g. General Internal Medicine).
+   * ~~Have, on login, the following text should always be displayed: Computer Name, Logon ID, Domain (UPHS), Active IP address, Active MAC Address, Physical Location (e.g. HUP - Blockley Hall), Floor (e.g. 11th Floor) and Department (e.g. General Internal Medicine).~~

 ## 7.9 Wireless Access Use